Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: Conclusion

 \section{Conclusion}

-In this work we have shown that the equations for the scalar fields which belongs to the UIRs of (A)dS group (massless, massive, conformal, \ldots) are obtained from the massless scalar equation $\square_6 \phi = 0$ in $\setR^6$ (endowed with the metric $\eta = \mathrm{diag}(+,-,-,-,-,+)$) from purely geometrical considerations.
-Precisely, the constraints defining the (A)dS spaces from $\setR^6$ are enough to reduce the Laplace-Beltrami operator $\square_6$ to that of (A)dS spaces.
-We also exhibit how a generic monomial self-interacting term $\phi^n$ can be pulled back from (A)dS to $\setR^6$.
+In this work we have shown that the equations for the scalar fields \modiJu{(massless, massive, conformally invariant or not, \ldots) on (A)dS space} are obtained from the massless scalar equation $\square_6 \phi = 0$ in $\setR^6$ (endowed with the metric $\eta = \mathrm{diag}(+,-,-,-,-,+)$) from purely geometrical considerations.
+Precisely, the constraints defining the (A)dS spaces from $\setR^6$ are enough to reduce the Laplace-Beltrami operator $\square_6$ to that of (A)dS spaces with the condition that the scalar field be homogeneneous of some unspecified degree $r$.
+The resulting equation on (A)dS is a Klein-Gordon equation with a mass-term parametrized by $r$.
+This parameter can be choosen in order to recover the UIRs of the (A)dS group.
+Besides, it can be related to the mass ladder operators defined in \cite{Cardoso:2017qmj}.

+We also notice that a self-interacting term can be pulled back from (A)dS to $\setR^6$.
 Since the formalism we use allows us to obtain solutions of free scalar equations on (A)dS from solutions of $\square_6 \phi = 0$ in $\setR^6$, it could be interesting to investigate if an interacting theory in $\setR^6$ can be built in order to obtain solutions in the curved (A)dS space-times?